 - Partition Manager updated to support new hardware.
-(See "Partition Manager (parmgr)" on page 62.) - Additional hardware enablement.
+(See "Partition Manager (parmgr)" on page 66.) - Additional hardware enablement.

-Chapter 6: HP-UX 11i Version 1.0 Operating Environment Applications (see page 97)
+Chapter 6: HP-UX 11i Version 1 Operating Environment Applications (see page 103)

-- HP Apache-based Web Server updated to fix defects and enhance performance. - Java[TM] Runtime Environment and Java[TM] Plug-In updated to fix defects and enhance performance.
-(See "HP-UX Runtime Environment for the Java 2 Platform" on page 110.) - Judy Libraries added.
-(See "Judy Libraries" on page 117.) - New Minimal Technical Operating Environment now available.
-(See "HP-UX 11i Minimal Technical Operating Environment (MTOE)" on page 137.) - iCOD software removed from the Operating Environments. - SD/Update-UX updated to enable updating the Operating Environments and upgrading from the Enterprise OE to the Mission Critical OE.
+- HP Apache-based Web Server updated to fix defects and enhance performance. - JavaTM Runtime Environment and JavaTM Plug-In updated to fix defects and enhance performance.
+(See "HP-UX Software Development Kit and Runtime Environment for the Java 2 Platform" on page 116.) - Judy Libraries added.
+(See "Judy Libraries" on page 126.) - New Minimal Technical Operating Environment now available.
+(See "HP-UX 11i v1 Minimal Technical Operating Environment (MTOE)" on page 147.) - iCOD software removed from the Operating Environments. - SD/Update-UX updated to enable updating the Operating Environments and upgrading from the Enterprise OE to the Mission Critical OE.

 - PCI TachyonTL driver updated to support the A6684A and A6685A.
-(See "Fibre Channel Tachlite Driver" on page 165.) - HyperFabric driver updated to support the A6092A and A6386A network cards.
-(See "HyperFabric2 PCI Fiber Adapter" on page 162.) - PCI RAID driver updated to fix defects.
-(See "HP RAID 4Si Driver" on page 167.)
+(See "Fibre Channel Tachlite Driver" on page 175.) - HyperFabric driver updated to support the A6092A and A6386A network cards.
+(See "HyperFabric2 PCI Fiber Adapter" on page 172.) - PCI RAID driver updated to fix defects.
+(See "HP RAID 4Si Driver" on page 178.)

-Chapter 9: General System Administration and Performance Monitoring (see page 183)
+Chapter 9: General System Administration and Performance Monitoring (see page 195)

 • Diagnostics updated to support new hardware.
-(See "Diagnostics: EMS Hardware Monitors" on page 198.)
+(See "Diagnostics: EMS Hardware Monitors" on page 211.)

-What's New in the Original 11i Release?
+What's New in the Original 11i v1 Release?

-The following list includes changes introduced after the initial release of HP-UX 11.0 as part of Extension Packs and/or ACE releases (which were subsequently incorporated into HP-UX 11i), as well as changes introduced at the initial release of HP-UX 11i.
+The following list includes changes introduced after the initial release of HP-UX 11.0 as part of Extension Packs and/or ACE releases (which were subsequently incorporated into HP-UX 11i v1), as well as changes introduced at the initial release of HP-UX 11i v1.

-For an introduction to HP-UX 11i and an overview of its features, see Chapter 3, "HP-UX 11i Version 1 Release Overview," on page 49.
+For an introduction to HP-UX 11i v1 and an overview of its features, see Chapter 3, "HP-UX 11i Version 1 Release Overview," on page 53.

 - Hard partitions supported on HP Superdome 16-way, 32-way, and 64-way.
-(See Chapter 4, "nPartition (Hard Partition) Systems," on page 55.) - Partition manager, a new system administration tool, supports the initial and ongoing configuration of systems that support hard partitions.
-(See "Partition Manager (parmgr)" on page 62.)
+(See Chapter 4, "nPartition (Hard Partition) Systems," on page 59.) - Partition manager, a new system administration tool, supports the initial and ongoing configuration of systems that support hard partitions.
+(See "Partition Manager (parmgr)" on page 66.)

 - Lockable pages that experience repeated single-bit memory errors can now be removed.
-(See "Single-Bit Memory Error Handling Enhancement" on page 81.) - The Guardian Service Processor (GSP), a new console subsystem, now available.
-(See "Service Processor (GSP or MP)" on page 84.) - Graphics and Technical Computing Software supported on all PA-RISC workstations and servers.
-(See "Workstation Graphics Support" on page 92.) - Kernel parameters for CAE and EE Engineering workstation kernels optimized during installation or update.
-(See "Workstation Tuned Kernel Parameters" on page 93.)
+(See "Single-Bit Memory Error Handling Enhancement" on page 86.) - The Guardian Service Processor (GSP), a new console subsystem, now available.
+(See "Service Processor (GSP or MP)" on page 89.) - Graphics and Technical Computing Software supported on all PA-RISC workstations and servers.
+(See "Workstation Graphics Support" on page 97.) - Kernel parameters for CAE and EE Engineering workstation kernels optimized during installation or update.
+(See "Workstation Tuned Kernel Parameters" on page 98.)

-Chapter 6: HP-UX 11i Version 1.0 Operating Environment Applications (see page 97)
+Chapter 6: HP-UX 11i Version 1 Operating Environment Applications (see page 103)